 - Place the salmon on what (was) skin-side down on a plate.
 Brush all over the top and sides with the honey mixture.

-- Preheat the grill to medium-high (375 to 400 degrees F).
+- Preheat the grill to medium-high (375° to 400° F).
 Place the planks on the grill and let cook for 4 minutes.
 Flip the planks over (they should have nice char marks), place the salmon on top, then close the grill.
-Cook until the salmon reaches 135 degrees F on an instant read thermometer, about 7 to 12 minutes depending upon your grill and the thickness of your fillets.
+Cook until the salmon reaches 135° F on an instant read thermometer, about 7 to 12 minutes depending upon your grill and the thickness of your fillets.

 - Check on it every few minutes and if the edges of the plank catches fire, mist with water.
 Transfer the salmon to a serving platter.
 Cover and let rest 5 minutes, then serve.
 Discard planks after use.